 Travelling Fit is delighted to announce that we are the official travel partner for Ultra-Trail Australia and are able to offer a very limited number of guaranteed entries to the Ultra-Trail Australia event held in the Blue Mountains, NSW.

-Our packages include a minimum of 2 nights’ accommodation at one of specially selected hotels with the option to extend your stay both pre and post event.
+Our packages include a minimum of 2 to 4 nights’ accommodation at one of specially selected hotels with the option to extend your stay both pre and post event.

 - 3 Sisters Motel – 3 Star